Sondre071/Read-Menu/README.md

 ## Installation
 - Clone the repo into your windows modules folder.
-  - Or alternatively any other folder within your PSScriptPath.
+  - Or alternatively into any folder within your PSScriptPath.

 ## Usage
-- Invoke the module with the keyword `Read-Menu`.
+- Invoke the module using the keyword `Read-Menu`.

 ### Parameters
 The only parameter requirement is that at least one option is passed in somehow.
 The rest is optional